SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 }
 ```

-# Results

-## Embedding Tool and Output Descriptions of Nextflow Workflows in Research Object Crates
+### Embedding Tool and Output Descriptions of Nextflow Workflows in Research Object Crates

 A variety of metagenomics workflows exist which perform similar analytical tasks and generate comparable outputs.
 However, it is challenging to exchange and programmatically ingest the results from these workflows for further downstream analysis due to the lack of standardized, machine-readable descriptions.
 To address this gap, our approach aims to enrich metagenomics workflows with structured metadata by embedding tool and output descriptions directly into Research Object (RO) Crates, specifically leveraging the [Workflow Run RO Crate](https://w3id.org/workflowhub/workflow-ro-crate/) format [@citesAsAuthority:usesMethodIn:citesAsPotentialSolution:Leo2024-wa].
 This solution allows workflow outputs to be annotated with ontology terms that detail file contents, enabling interoperability and ease of reuse.
 It is important that existing workflows can be enhanced with minimal additions, such as specific keywords and ontology tags, without requiring any modifications to the workflow's core functionality.